GaneshJayaram97/haproxy_log_analysis/README.md

 ```
 Note :

+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; a.
 Service Name could be found from docker-compose.yml file

-   -d option would start the container in background.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; b. -d option would start the container in background.
 Skip this option in order to start it in foreground

 6. View the running containers